ucsd-cse230/01-trees/README.md

 - [Doc.hs](/src/CSE230/Doc.hs)
 - [Directory.hs](/src/CSE230/Directory.hs)

-Finally, there are a`Test.hs` has some sample tests to be used
+Finally, `Test.hs` has some sample tests to be used
 to check your assignments before submitting.

 - [test/Test.hs](/test/Test.hs)